-This Tropical Green Smoothie has as much scrumptious flavor as it does color.
+This Pineapple Spinach Smoothie has as much flavor as it does color.
 (Seriously, let’s take a moment to appreciate those gorgeous green apple hues.)

 If you’re new to the green smoothie world, this recipe’s for you.
 It has such a high ratio of tropical fruits and creamy yogurt that you won’t even notice the baby spinach, except to admire its color.
-That’s what makes it great for kids, too!
+That’s what makes this green smoothie great for kids, too!

-Sweet frozen mango, frozen pineapple, fresh banana, and creamy organic yogurt is all you need to make this beautiful smoothie.Jump to Recipe
+Sweet frozen mango, frozen pineapple, fresh banana, baby spinach, and creamy organic yogurt is all you need to make this beautiful smoothie.Jump to Recipe